-Teaching your dog to put his toys away in a container can be a lot of fun.
-You can search the Internet for videos on how to do it.
-And you can also teach your dog a lot of other tricks since mastering new skills boosts your dog's confidence and gives him more mental stimulation.
+Teaching your dog to put their toys away in a container can be a lot of fun.
+Search the Internet for videos on how to do it.
+You can also teach your dog a lot of other tricks since mastering new skills boosts your dog's confidence and gives them more mental stimulation.
 You don't need to be an expert dog trainer; you'll just follow easy instructions and reward your dog with savory things.
-Just remember, the objective is to stimulate your dog, so don't worry if your dog doesn't learn anything new.
+Just remember, the objective is to stimulate your dog, so don't worry if your pooch doesn't learn anything new.

 Hide and Seek

-Hide and Seek is a fun game that allows your dog to use his super sniffer and hunting and tracking instincts at the same time.
-At first, you should let your dog see you hide some food around the room and let him find it.
-Once he gets the grip of the game, start hiding the food without him watching.
+Hide and Seek is a fun game that allows your dog to use their super sniffer and hunting and tracking instincts at the same time.
+At first, you should let your dog see you hide some food around the room and let them find it.
+Once they get the gist of the game, start hiding the food without them watching.
 Over time, you can replace the food with a toy or even hide yourself.

 Doggy Pamper Session